KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-RNV by yawnsde](https://github.com/yawnsde/MMM-RNV)

-1. - W - An error occurred while getting information from 'package.json': SyntaxError: Unexpected token ']', ..."odule", ],
+1. Issue: An error occurred while getting information from 'package.json': SyntaxError: Unexpected token ']', ..."odule", ],
   "auth"... is not valid JSON
 2. Typo: Found 'Magic Mirror' in file `MMM-RNV.js`: Replace it with `MagicMirror²`.